-At a postgraduate level, in partnership with Oxford Brookes University, UK, the law school also offers vocational legal training in the form of a fourth year Professional Practice Course which, following completion of Articles of Clerkship, leads to qualification as an Attorney at Law of the Cayman Islands.
+At a postgraduate level, the law school also offers vocational legal training in the form of a fourth year Professional Practice Course which, following completion of articles of Clerkship leads to qualification as an Attorney at Law of the Cayman Islands.
 This course is also intended to provide legal training at a comparable level to that offered on similar vocational courses in the United Kingdom and across the common law world.
-The PPC is open to qualified Caymanian students.
-For more information about this programme you should contact the PPC Coursel Leader, Rhian Minty at Rhian.Minty@gov.ky
+This course is open to qualified Caymanian students only.